hardik330/ca-web-design-/README.md

-MAade a project  OF 5 best places to visit made it usinf differetn tags like head br tr ,td ,b, made a table using tr ,td tags added 5 images of different places  and their descriptions
+Made a project  OF 5 best places to visit made it usinf differetn tags like head br tr ,td ,b, made a table using tr ,td tags added 5 images of different places  and their descriptions